tej-rapolu/deliver-it/README.md

 # deliver-it

-Deliver it is a simple Spring based rest application
+Deliver it is a simple Spring based rest application.
+This application uses swagger and swagger validation library.